dCache/dcache/docs/TheBook/preface.md

 support from the University of California, San Diego, INFN, Bari as well as Rutherford Appleton Laboratory, UK and CERN in Geneva.

+## Features and Concepts

+### Usable storage backends

+A dCache instance will generally consist of many storage (or "pool") nodes.
+On those nodes, normal Linux filesystems (btrfs, ext4, XFS, ZFS) are used to store data.

+Alternatively, dCache pools can use storage space provided by a Ceph object storage system.

-dCache can use hierarchical storage management (e.g., hard disk and tape), provides mechanisms to automatically increase performance and balance loads, increase resilience and availability.
-It also supplies advanced control systems to manage data as well as data flows.
-Normal Linux filesystems (btrfs, ext4, XFS, ZFS) are used to store data on storage nodes.
+In addition to those possibilities, dCache can use its hierarchical storage management capabilities to transparently use  storage systems with different characteristics (like tape libraries for lower-cost, but higher-latency storage).
+Built-in mechanisms can be used to increase performance and balance loads, increase resilience and availability. dCache also supplies advanced control systems to manage data as well as data flows.

+### Data access protocols

 dCache supports the following I/O (and data management) protocols: